 There are many reasons one may develop sleep apnea.
 One of the main causes of sleep apnea is basically genetic.
 Those who are born with a narrower airway are more likely to deal with sleep apnea.
 They may also have a thicker neck which, in turn, can mean a smaller airway.

-Genetics and age are pretty much out of our hands, but there are choices we make that can increase our likelihood of dealing with the condition.
+Most of these factors are pretty much out of our hands, but there are also some choices we make that can increase our likelihood of dealing with the condition.
 For instance, if we are overweight, fat deposits in our necks can further narrow our airway.
 Smoking can cause inflammation and fluid buildup in our throats and alcohol can relax our throat muscles, causing our airway to collapse during the night.

 Side Effects Of Sleep Apnea